JPalluel/markdown-challenge/README.md

 * Sport

 ### You can always count on me when:
-* You need support!
-* You need a drink
+* You need a drink to release the pressure...
 * You need help!
-Even if i'm a real beginner, i'll be happy to try to help
+Even if i'm a real beginner, i'll be happy to try

 #### Funny story about me:

-*I am a big fan of the Lord of The Ring, iused to have aragorn posters all over my room...*
+*I am a big fan of the Lord of The Ring, I used to have aragorn posters all over my room...*

 ##### TL, DR: